strauberly/tons-of-tacos-v1.2.1/DEV-JOURNAL.md

 ## This Journal tracks development progress, ideas and thoughts as proof I (Adam Straub) am the developer.

 ---

+-- 8 Jun 2025 --

+- Daily sales updated in backend updated for comparing dates with new formatting.

+---

+-- 6 Jun 2025 --

+- improvements made to date formatting.
+- fixed a recursion error occcuring with order being totaled.

+---
 -- 28 May 2025 --

 - Solved issue with order persistence simply overwriting an existing order